Bboy010/alx-interview/0x03-log_parsing/README.md

 #Log parsing
+---

-*Write a script that reads stdin line by line and computes metrics:
+Write a script that reads stdin line by line and computes metrics:
 ---
 1. Input format: <IP Address> - [<date>] "GET /projects/260 HTTP/1.1" <status code> <file size> (if the format is not this one, the line must be skipped)
 2. After every 10 lines and/or a keyboard interruption (CTRL + C), print these statistics from the beginning: